msaljuk/AutoReplay/README.md

 ### Development
 This plugin was developed by me (Saljuk Gondal) as part of my own suite of personal tools and projects (JukiTech).
 It's being hosted on a standard MIT License and is available for anyone's use under MIT license rules, completely free of charge (citations/creditations are always welcome and appreciated!).
 This plugin is provided as is without any warranty.

 For any feature requests or changes to the plugin, please reach out at saljukgondal@gmail.com.
+Issues/pull requests also welcome.

 For more about me, visit https://saljuk.com